caseydriscoll/patched_up_contact_card/readme.txt

 Patched Up Contact Card is a clean and semantic way of displaying as many of your social media sites as you are comfortable with.

+The usage is very simple, install the plugin and widget, add platforms with the dropdown menu and enter your vanity name!
+Patched Up Contact Card will then automatically create the url that goes to your profile.

 = Supported Platforms =
 *Facebook
 *Twitter